-The silent film, lilies of the film, was screened to a selected audience when the theatre opened in 1924.
+The silent film, Lilies of the Field, was screened to a selected audience when the theatre opened in 1924.
 However, the first public screening in the Royal was the Buster Keating silent film, Our Hospitality (1923).

-The Illawarra Mercury reported on Friday September 12 1924:
+The Illawarra Mercury reported the theatre’s opening on Friday September 12 1924:

 A MAGNIFICENT THEATRE